Grade Level: 5 (5-7)

 Lesson Extension Activities

-Have students create a list of mixtures and solutions they find around their home or school.
+Have students create a list of mixtures and solutions they find around their homes or the school.

 ContributorsBrian Kay; Daria Kotys-Schwartz; Malinda Schaefer Zarske; Janet Yowell